UWPCE-PythonCert/PythonCertDevel/source/modules/Pep8.rst

 Doesn't check style, just checks for functional errors, but does not run code.

-Now let's see what pyflakes listing1.py has to say
+Now see what pyflakes listing1.py has to say

 .. code-block:: bash